petershin/liferay-learn/docs/commerce/latest/en/developer-guide/order-management/implementing-a-custom-notification-type.md

 To add a new notification type, you must implement the `CommerceNotificationType` interface.
 See [Sending Emails](../../store-management/sending-emails.md) to learn how to set up a Notification Template and view the OOTB types available.

+!!! warning
+    This tutorial uses the Minium Demo site initializer.

 ## Overview of a Notification Type

 Notifications are scoped to a Channel.
 You can create a new Notification Template under Channel settings, and it gets triggered based on the notification type.